Why didn’t my recipe turn out?

 What kind of camera do you use?

-I am currently using a Nikon D5100 DSLR with a Nikkor 35mm f/1.8 lens.
+I am currently using a Canon 5D Mark IV with 50mm f/1.8 and 90mm macro lenses.
 It’s taken me a while to get the hang of it, but I shoot exclusively in manual to get the best results.
-Older pictures are taken with my point-and-shoot camera or the kit lens for my DSLR.

 Where do you get your photography props?